 Public Policy Change

-Oregon Environmental Council advances effective public policies that safeguard our future.
-Since our founding in 1968, our staff and volunteers have worked every legislative session to protect the Oregon we love.
+We advance effective public policies that safeguard our future.
+Since our founding in 1968, our staff and volunteers have worked every Legislative session to protect the Oregon we love.
 Together, we have a history of results.

-• Clean Energy Jobs.
-Oregon has already begun to experience the drought and economic harm (such as our damaged shellfish industry) that climate disruption brings.
+Oregon has already begun to experience the drought and economic harm (such as catastrophic wildfires, harmful algae blooms and a damaged shellfish industry) that climate disruption brings.
 We have a responsibility to reduce Oregon’s share of climate pollution, which means that Oregon’s current unenforced greenhouse gas reduction goals must be turned into actionable, enforceable limits.
-And the true cost of climate pollution must be reflected in the price of dirty, outdated fuels.
-By limiting and putting a price on pollution, Oregon can generate funding to 1) invest in clean energy solutions that support jobs, especially in economically distressed rural areas and communities of color; 2) assist low-income Oregonians with their energy bills; and 3) help energy-intensive industries transition.
-Only a comprehensive policy that limits and prices pollution will lead to an affordable clean energy future that protects those Oregonians hardest hit by climate change—including rural, low-income, and people-of-color communities.
+And the true cost of climate pollution must be factored into business and energy decision-making.
+By limiting and putting a price on pollution, the Oregon Legislature can 1) significantly reduce climate pollution; 2) attract investment in clean energy solutions that creates jobs, especially in economically distressed rural areas and communities of color; 3) spur innovation in manufacturing; and 4) use natural and working lands to draw down climate pollution and build resiliency.
+Only a comprehensive policy that limits and prices pollution will lead to an affordable clean energy future that protects those Oregonians hardest hit by climate change—including rural, low-income, and people-of-color communities. #cleanenergyjobs

-• Safe Well Water Many Oregonians are drinking unsafe water from their wells without knowing it.
+Many Oregonians are drinking unsafe water from their wells without knowing it.
 Arsenic, bacteria, nitrate and pesticides are common well contaminants.
-Drinking well water with high levels of nitrate can cause serious health impacts like miscarriages, birth defects, thyroid disorders, gastric or bladder cancer, and an illness called “blue baby syndrome.”
+Drinking well water with high levels of nitrates can cause serious health impacts like miscarriages, birth defects, thyroid disorders, gastric or bladder cancer, and an illness called “blue baby syndrome.”
 While the Oregon Health Authority recommends annual well testing, in many cases that does not occur.
 A segment of rental properties are not required to test their wells, leaving tenants in the dark about their water quality.
-Oregon needs to increase well testing, streamline data gathering and analysis, and target increased funding and education on communities in need.
-In addition, well owners need better information about contamination so they can take action to protect their families.
-See more about HB 2404, a safe well water bill.
+The Oregon Legislature needs to increase well testing, streamline data gathering and analysis, target increased funding and education to support communities in need, and make sure that people who drink well water have better information about contamination so they can take action to protect their families.

 Oregon Environmental Council advances and supports legislation that meets these standards: